Name: Edward Cooley

 in North Carolina.) |

-have also been true of the T often found as the middle initial for Edward's
+there is a similar explanation for the T often found as the middle initial

-brother, Joseph.
-Likewise, their brother John, and sometimes their father,
+for Edward's brother, Joseph.2 Likewise, their brother John, and

 Although there's a great deal of evidence that Edward Cooley's father was